 Combatting the Great Resignation: 3 Ways to Strengthen Your Ranks and Retain Employees

 Don an employer’s hat, and you’ll quickly realize that the Great Resignation or Big Quit of 2021 resembles a war-like situation.
-You have opposing camps scouting for seasoned and new talent, employees who will willingly “turn coat” for better prospects, and a rise in “adieus”, each of which leaves employers with fewer resources.
+You have opposing camps scouting for seasoned and new talent, employees who will willingly “turn coat” for better prospects, and a rise in “adieus”, each of which leaves employers with fewer resources for a global team.

 Resignations are on the rise — 4.3 million Americans called it quits in August 2021 according to the US Bureau of Labor Statistics (BLS).
 As per a September 2021 SHRM report, over 40% of the US workforce have new jobs on their radar.
 Further, research shows that employee turnover can result in overall costs to the tune of 90-200% of the employee’s salary.